Bulgaria

 In Sozopol locals celebrate each year with a procession, wreath ceremony, and feast with traditional fish food.
 The wreaths are tossed into the Black Sea to honor those who lost their lives at sea in the past year.

 After wafting incense over the food, the host raises the bread high, and breaks it in half.
 One half he keeps, the other is left on the table.
-The cross-shaped crown bone from the fish head (the krakhche) is also kept—it may be buried as a protection for the house or grandmothers used to sew it in children's caps to protect them from evil.
+The cross-shaped crown bone from the fish head (the krakhche) is also kept—it may be buried or hung as an amulet as a protection for the house or grandmothers used to sew it in children's caps to protect them from evil.
+Prayers are offered for health, well-being, and protection, especially for those in risky professions.

 Saint Nicholas is one of the most celebrated saints in Bulgaria where many churches and monasteries are dedicated to him.
 It is also the professional day for Bulgarian bankers.